nasreddine1985/pixel-v2/technical-framework/k-db-tx/README.md

-# K-Database Transaction Kamelet

-A powerful Camel Kamelet for persisting payment messages and CDM (Common Data Model) objects to the database using JPA/Hibernate with comprehensive transaction management and audit trail capabilities.
+# K-DB-TX Persistence Layer

+A comprehensive JPA-based persistence layer for the payment processing system.
+This module provides entities, repositories, services, and processors for handling database operations converted from Oracle to PostgreSQL.

 ## Overview

-The `k-db-tx` kamelet provides unified persistence capabilities for both:
+The `k-db-tx` module provides a complete persistence layer for four main database tables:

-- **ReceivedMessage entities**: Raw payment messages from various sources (MQ, HTTP API, CFT files)
-- **CdmMessage entities**: Transformed CDM objects after processing through transformation kamelets

-This kamelet handles dual entity types with flexible operation modes for complete payment message lifecycle management.
+- **FLOW_REFERENCE**: Flow configuration and reference data
+- **LOG_EVENT**: Event tracking and logging for payment flows
+- **FLOW_SUMMARY**: Summary information for payment flows
+- **PAYMENT_AUDIT_DETAILS**: Detailed audit information for payments

+This module includes JPA entities, Spring Data repositories, transactional services, and Apache Camel processors for comprehensive database operations.

 ## Features